The forward-backward asymmetry induced $CP$ asymmetry in ${\overline{B}}^{0}\rightarrow K^{-}\pi^{+}\pi^{0}$ in phase space around the resonances ${\overline{K}}^{*}(892)^{0}$ and ${\overline{K}}^{*}_{0}(700)$: Numerical results and discussion

 The aforementioned behaviour is also indicated in Fig. \ref{fig:AFBdelta}, in which we show the $\delta$-dependence of FB-CPAs for $N_c^{\text{eff}}=1$ in different phase-space regions: $m_P-\Gamma_P<s<m_P$, $m_P<s<m_P+ \Gamma_P$, and $m_P-\Gamma_P<s<m_P+\Gamma_P$, which will be denoted as region $L$, region $R$ and region $L+R$, respectively.
 From Fig. \ref{fig:AFBdelta} one see that when $\delta$ takes values around 0 or $\pi$, the value of $A^{FB}_{CP}(L)$ is quite different from that of $A^{FB}_{CP}(R)$, and they tends to take opposite values.
 While when $\delta$ takes values around $\pi/2$ or $3\pi/2$, the difference between the values of $A^{FB}_{CP}(L)$ and $A^{FB}_{CP}(R)$ is small.

 A Dalitz analysis of the decay $B^0 (\overline{B^0})\to K^\pm\pi^\mp \pi^0$ has been performed by the BaBar collaboration \cite{BaBar:2007hmp}.
-The result of Fig. 7 in Ref. \cite{BaBar:2007hmp} indicates that the $CP$-averaged FBA $A^{FB}_{\text{ave}}$ defined here tends to take negative (positive) values when $s$ is below (above) $m_P^2$.
-By a closer comparison of the result of Fig. 7 in Ref. \cite{BaBar:2007hmp} with the $CP$-averaged FBA here, it can be shown that the strong phase $\delta$ is favoured to take values roughly in the range $[\pi/2, 2\pi/3]$ \footnote{Note that the angle $\theta$ defined here is different form $\theta_h$ in Ref. \cite{BaBar:2007hmp}.}.
+The result of Fig. 7 in Ref. \cite{BaBar:2007hmp} indicates that the $CP$-averaged FBA $A^{FB}_{\text{ave}}$ defined here tends to take positive(negative) values when $s$ is below (above) $m_P^2$.
+By a closer comparison of the result of Fig. 7 in Ref. \cite{BaBar:2007hmp} with the $CP$-averaged FBA here, it can be shown that the strong phase $\delta$ is favoured to take values roughly in the range $[3\pi/2, 5\pi/3]$.
 This means that the subfigures (d) in Figs. \ref{FIG.Nc1}, \ref{FIG.Nc2}, and \ref{FIG.Nc3} are more favourable by the data than the other three.
-As can be seen from Fig. \ref{fig:AFBdelta}, for $\delta$ taking values in the range $[\pi/2, 2\pi/3]$, the corresponding FB-CPA in the region $L+R$ can takes value as large as about 14\% for $N_c^{\text{eff}}=1$, which are potentially accessible for Bell and Bell-II.
+As can be seen from Fig. \ref{fig:AFBdelta}, for $\delta$ taking values in the range $[\pi/2, 2\pi/3]$, the corresponding FB-CPA in the region $L+R$ can takes value as large as about 35\% for $N_c^{\text{eff}}=1$, which are very likely accessible for Bell and Bell-II.

 In the above analysis for the interference effects of $\overline{K}^\ast(892)^0$ and $\overline{K}_0^\ast(700)$ in $\overline{B}^0\to K^-\pi^+ \pi^0$, we have used the condition that the strong phase $\delta$ is the only dominate strong phase.
 In other words, there are no large physical strong phase within the amplitudes for each of the cascade decays, which means that the direct CP asymmetries for the two-body decay processes $B^0\to K^\ast(892)^0\pi^0$ and $B^0\to K_0^\ast(700)\pi^0$ are negligibly small.
 This is consistent with BaBar's experimental result \cite{BaBar:2007hmp,BaBar:2011vfx}.
 This is true in the naive factorization approach for the weak decay processes, which is what we have adopted in this paper.
 However, beyond the naive factorization, it is also possible that there are large strong phase within the amplitudes for the cascade decays.
 In this kind of situations, non-negligible CPAs are expected in the aforementioned two-body decays, and the above analysis will be contaminated.
 It should be point out that whether this is the case can be examined by comparing FB-CPA and the corresponding direct-CPA-subtracted FB-CPA.
 If there are obvious difference between them, that must means that at least one of the the direct CPAs for the aforementioned two two-body decays is relatively not small.
 If relax the assumption of the dominance of the strong phase $\delta$, a combined analysis of the behaviour of FBA, CP-averaged FBA, FB-CPA, direct-CPA-subtracted FB-CPA, as well as the regional CPAs can also give us a more comprehensive understanding of the underlying dynamics of CP violation in the interference region.